Jump to

 What Is a Subcontractor Agreement?

-A subcontractor agreement is a legal document that explains the responsibilities of a subcontractor or freelance consultant.
 The subcontractor is legally required to perform the duties outlined in the agreement as well as follow any rules explained in the master agreement.

-In some cases, a primary contractor will have a master agreement or contract with their client.
 If stated in the master agreement, then the independent contractor is able to hire out work to a subcontractor in order to complete the project.

-For example, a construction company may have an agreement to renovate a home for their client.
 It’s very common for construction companies to hire subcontractors, like electricians, painters, and roofers to complete specialized work on behalf of the company.
-In this scenario, the company would draft up a subcontractor agreement to make sure the subcontractor completes the construction project.

-Subcontractor agreements are also very common in the gig economy.
 If you’ve ever hired freelancers or have been hired by another general contractor, you’ve likely come across a subcontractor agreement.

 But why is it important to have a subcontractor agreement in place?